mspnp/aks-baseline-regulated/README.md

 Azure and AKS are well positioned to give you the tools and allow you to build processes necessary to help you achieve a compliant hosting infrastructure.
 The implementation details can be complex, as is the overall process of compliance.
 We walk through the deployment here in a rather _verbose_ method to help you understand each component of this architecture, teaching you about each layer and providing you with the knowledge necessary to apply it to your unique compliance scoped workload.

-Even if you are not in a regulated environment, this infrastructure will show a more heightened security posture cluster than the general-purpose cluster presented in the AKS Baseline.
+Even if you are not in a regulated environment, this infrastructure demonstrates an AKS cluster with a more heightened security posture over the general-purpose cluster presented in the AKS baseline.
 You might find it useful to take select concepts from here and apply it to your non-regulated workloads (at the tradeoff of added complexity and hosting costs).

 ## Azure Architecture Center guidance